Rita Roland

 Rita Roland (born Rita Rosenstein) was a prolific German-born film editor known for her work on German and American films like Six Pack, The New Kids, and Good Luck, Miss Wyckoff.

 Biography

 Rita Rosenstein was born in Germany to Ernst Rosenstein and Elsa Landsberger.
-She began her career as a film editor back in her native country before World War II.
-She fled Germany during the Holocaust, moving to Hollywood, where she cut dozens of films for MGM before she died in 1998.
+She began her career as a film editor in her native country before World War II.
+She fled Germany during the Holocaust, moving to Hollywood, where she edited dozens of films for MGM before she died in 1998.
 She was survived by her husband, Dutch writer-director Henry Martin.